Programs (Prev) Contributors and Support (Next)

 - Imposition of any user-selected space-group symmetry on SCFT solutions

-- Built-in database of symmetry operations for all 230 3D space groups and 17 2D plane groups.
+- Built-in database of symmetry operations for all 230 3D space groups and 17 2D plane groups

 - Inhomogeneous density constraint (a "mask")

-- External fields
+- Inhomogeneous selective external fields

 - Thin polymer films (implemented using a mask and external fields)